 Smart video intercom systems offer the best of both worlds: They’re more cost-effective than Virtual Doorman, and more robust than telephone entry systems.

-A smart video intercom is also the ideal solution if you want to employ a traditional doorman during business hours, but still want to accommodate deliveries and visitors outside of those hours.
+A smart video intercom is also ideal if you want to employ a traditional doorman during business hours but still want to accommodate deliveries and visitors outside of those hours.
 From the intercom at your front door, visitors and couriers can call residents directly when they need property access.
-You’ll reduce operating costs by eliminating the third shift — without hindering guest access during those hours.
+Eliminating the third shift will reduce operating costs without hindering guest access during those hours.

 ButterflyMX as a remote doorman